CIX VFR Club Banner

 Max has set up practical training on Thursday evenings, all aspects of circuit joins and procedures.
 Alternate weeks are with "Club ATC" and "No ATC" (unmanned airfield).The aim is to help you understand (new comers) and practice joining a circuit.
 If we have more A/C flying you will also get the chance to deal with other traffic.
 They are informal using JoinFS.
 NOT online.

-May's Event
+September's Event

 CEO

-June's Event
+October's Event

 Activities Updates